5ionnim/Android_My_Refined_Calendar/README.md

 <img src="https://user-images.githubusercontent.com/68628681/164607979-d29e1433-70c3-437c-afc6-a44ca9ba4b17.gif" width="300px">

-Android_My_Refined_Calendar provides a beautiful and simple design of Android's Calendar View.
+Android_My_Refined_Calendar provides Android's Calendar View of beautiful and simple design.

 ## Installation
 Step 1.
 Add it in your root build.gradle at the end of repositories